Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 We work very hard to be accurate and thorough with your permit to avoid issues down the road.
-Our plan reviews vary depending on the complexity of the project, completeness of the application, and the time of year.
-The busiest times are March through May and August through September.
-We find the largest cause for issuance delay is incomplete submittals, followed closely by changing plans.
-Please take the time to prepare complete, final plans for review by our team
+Our plan reviews timelines vary depending on the complexity of the project, completeness of the application, and the time of year.
+The busiest times are March through May and August through October.
+The two biggest causes of long review times are incomplete submittals and changing plans.
+Please take the time to prepare complete, final plans for review by our team.

 Log in to the portal.
 Click “view my requests” and select the appropriate permit.
 From there you can see if there are comments or if there are documents to print.